 To enforce the board’s decision, any party may request the board file a certified abstract with the Merrimack County Superior Court.
 The clerk will enter judgment the same as any final judgment of the superior court.

-To prevent the local government from ignoring the board’s decision, the statute specifically states that neglect or failure on the part of any municipality to comply with such orders shall be deemed willful neglect of duty, and it shall be subject to the penalties and damages provided by law in such cases.
+To prevent the local government from ignoring the board’s decision, the statute specifically states that neglect or failure on the part of any municipality to comply with such orders shall be deemed willful neglect of duty.
+It shall be subject to the penalties and damages provided by law in such cases.